CQCL/phir/README.md

 pre-commit install
 ```

-Then install the project using:
+Then, install the project using:

 ```sh
 pip install -e .